Coronary angioplasty

 Recovering from a coronary angioplasty

-If you have any pain from the wound, you can take over-the-counter painkillers such as paracetamol or ibuprofen.
+If you have any pain from the wound, you can take over-the-counter painkillers, such as paracetamol or ibuprofen.
 Always read the patient information that comes with your medicine.
 If you have any questions about taking medicines, ask your pharmacist.

-When you get home, check your wound regularly.
-You may have some bruising.
-But if you get any swelling or the area becomes hard to the touch or painful, contact your hospital.
 If your wound starts to bleed, press on it firmly and contact your hospital straightaway.
 If it’s bleeding heavily, phone 999.

-If you had an emergency angioplasty it may take longer to recover – ask your doctor or nurse for advice.
+If you had an emergency angioplasty, it may take longer to recover – ask your doctor or nurse for advice.
+You’ll probably need to take medicines, such as aspirin and clopidogrel for up to a year or more after angioplasty.
+This is to help prevent your blood from clotting.

 Side-effects of a coronary angioplasty

 During an angioplasty and for the first few hours afterwards, you may have some mild pain or discomfort in your chest.
 Tell your doctor or nurse if this happens.
-You may have some pain or bruising where the catheter was inserted.
-This is common, and doesn’t need any special treatment.
-If you have any redness, swelling or lots of bruising after you get home, contact the hospital.

 Complications of a coronary angioplasty